No. 22 Wofford downs VMI 99-72 for 18th straight win

 VMI: Season is over.

-Wofford: Will face the winner of East Tennessee State/Chattanooga in the semifinals of the Southern Conference tournament on Sunday.
+Wofford: Will face East Tennessee State in the semifinals of the Southern Conference Tournament on Sunday.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25